 What is Toric Lens?

-A lens in which the focal length and optical power are different in two different directions at 90 degrees in respect to each other is known as a toric lens.
+A lens in which the focal length and optical power are different in two different directions at 90 degrees with respect to each other is known as a toric lens.
 One side looks like a torus’s cap whereas the other side is generally spherical.
-It’s used mostly in eye care i.e. with the intraocular lens for correcting astigmatism, in contact lenses and in eyeglasses.
+It’s used mostly in eye care i.e. with the intraocular lens for correcting astigmatism, in contact lenses, and in eyeglasses.

 What is Torus?

 To understand what a torus is we will have to visualize it.
 There is a circle with a radius of r that’s rotating in the axis that lies in the same plane and from the center of the circle is at a distance of R. If R is bigger than r then a torus of the shape of a ring will be produced.
 If R is equal to r then the opening gets reduced to point and a horn torus is created.
 If R is less than r, a spindle torus is created where the opening is reduced down to two dips.
 When R is zero, the torus gets degenerated into a sphere of radius r.